1 tbsp GarlicYou can also use garlic paste in

 6. Taste it...More salt?
 Add fish sauce.
 Sweeter?
 Add sugar.
 More spice?
 Add chilli.
 Always remember to taste your food before serving!

-7. Serve up the curry with white fluffy rice and top with fresh chilli, coriander, a wedge of lime and extra peanuts.
+7. Serve up the curry with long grain fluffy rice or vermicelli noodles and top with fresh chilli, coriander, a wedge of lime.

 BIFF, BOSH, QUICK NOSH!